upstate-csci-236-master/master-program-recommender/README.md

 Your program will read user date from a file that contains sets of three lines.
 The first will contain a username, the second a book title and the third the rating that user gave the book.
 An example is displayed on the right.

 When your program starts it should read through the file and create a list with one occurrence of each book in the file.
-For example, the file at right might produce the following list:
+For example, the file in the repository (ratings-small.txt) might produce the following list:

 ['1984', 'Cats', 'Harry Potter', 'Animal Farm', 'Watership Down', 'The Hobbit']